SocialGouv/kontinuous/README.md

 ## 3.2 repository

 A repository plugin is the container for all other plugins types.
 It's basically a git repository, or subdirectory of a git repository.
-It can be versioned as a git repo.
+It can be versioned as a git repo. <br>
-A repository plugin can import other repository plugin and again, dependencies are recursives.
+A repository plugin can import other repository plugin, dependencies are recursives. <br>
-You can import repository plugins from `.kontinuous/config.yaml` in your project and in `kontinous.yaml` in the plugin directory.
+You can import repository plugins from `.kontinuous/config.yaml` in your project and in `kontinous.yaml` in the plugin directory. <br>
 You have to name the import from the plugin caller using key.
-This name will be used for subchart values autolinking.
+This name will be used for subchart values autolinking. <br>
-Charts, values-compilers, patches and validators will be autolinked and implicitely applied recursively.
-You can control order, or optout by creating index.js in each values-compilers, patches or validators, then you can include from plugins yourself.

 example: